GraphicsProgramming/blog/blog/2025/2025-01-24-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 you can imagine that the big central lobe gets multiplied against the central copy, preserving it (especially towards the center, killing it off towards the edges).
 But the next copy gets multiplied against the secondary lobe (the one circled in red) and doesn't get completely annihilated (again, especially important towards the centre of the copy, where the kernel concentrates most luminance), causing ringing artifacts.

+Arkadiusz's video on the timestamp above also showcases the spatial ringing of the kernel when doing this (albeit very exaggerated so you can see some of it).

 To avoid this ringing, you can use a bigger kernel, since that makes $(N_1, N_2)$ smaller, meaning less zeros in the upsampling process, leading to less spatial repetition, leading to a more "compact" $\text{sinc}^2$, which has smaller secondary lobes.
 Here's for example the result of doing our convolution against a kernel of size `512x512`, same whitepoint: